BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_2_Knowing_Your_Bitcoin_Setup.md

 ## Know Your Bitcoin-cli Commands

-Most of your work in this course will be done with the `bitcoin-cli` command, which offers an easy interface to `bitcoind`.
+Most of your work in this course will be done with the `bitcoin-cli` command, which offers an easy interface to `bitcoind` through RPC.
 If you ever want more information on its usage, just run it with the `help` argument.
 Without any other arguments, it shows you every possible command.
-Here are teh results of `bitcoin-cli help`:
+Here are the results of `bitcoin-cli help`:

 ```sh
 == Blockchain ==